-Prerequisite: 620, 727 and graduate standing in psychology; or instructor permission.
-Memory, comprehension, decision processes, intelligence, and knowledge, and their relation to everyday functioning in areas such as dementia, communication, judgment, awareness, expertise, wisdom, and creativity.

-APPLIED COGNITIVE AGING PSYCHOLOGY: RESEARCH 733 ntensive reading in selected content area; design and conduct of a complete research study.
-May be repeated.

-APPLIED COGNITIVE AGING PSYCHOLOGY: CURRENT ISSUES 2 credits Prerequisite: 620 or permission.
-Examination of applied, theoretical, methodological, and ana-lytic issues of current importance to the field of cognitive aging psychology.
-May be repeated for a total of 10 credits.

-THE PSYCHOLOGY OF MENTAL RETARDATION 4 credits Prerequisite: 620 or graduate standing in psychology or permission of instructor.
-Current knowledge about the cognitive and social development of retarded individuals is examined.
-The first half of the course is a broad survey emphasizing methodology and findings about the mentally retarded.
-The second half involves an in-depth exploration of selected applied and basic research topics such as reaction to failure, mainstreaming, sexuality, training, behavioral problems, knowledge, and thinking.

-737 THE PSYCHOLOGY OF LEARNING DISABILITIES

-4 credits Prerequisite: 620 or graduate standing in psychology or permission of instructor.
-Examination of the theories and research regarding learning and reading disabilities.
-Emphasis is on a critical evaluation of the research which investigates hypothesized process differences between learning-disabled and normal-achieving children.

-APPLIED DEVELOPMENTAL PSYCHOLOGY 738

-Prerequisites: 620 and graduate standing in psychology or permission of instructor.
-Examina-tion of methodologies, evaluation, child abuse, early intervention, day care, kibbutzim, social networks, subcultural variations, and hospice/dying.

-INDUSTRIAL GERONTOLOGY 740

-4 credits 4 creatises For an experimental permission for other students who have completed 600 and 620, graduate standing in psychology or departmental permission for other students who have completed 600 and 620.
-Study of age-related issues in work involving and appraising older adult workers.
-Topics include personnel selection, training, motivating and appraising older employees; health and safety; job design, vocational guidance; and retirement.

-SURVEY OF COUNSELING METHODS

-4 credits Prerequisites: 620 and 630; graduate standing in psychology or permission of instructor.
-An experiential survey of treatment methods from a variety of theoretical approaches.
-Approach-es include, but are not limited to, behavioral, gestalt, cognitive and psychodynamic methods.

-ADVANCED PSYCHOLOGICAL TESTS AND MEASUREMENTS

-Prerequisites: 610 and graduate standing in psychology or departmental permission for other students who have completed 610.
-Analysis of test construction techniques and statistical analyses of tests with a review of published tests and measurements used in psychology.
-Study of psychometric theory and principles.

-ORGANIZATIONAL PSYCHOLOGY 751
+4 credits Prerequisite: 640 or instructor's permission.
+An advanced course that acquaints graduate stu-dents with the most recent literature in cognitive neuropsychology within the context of aging research.

-Prerequisites: 610 and graduate standing in psychology or departmental permission for other students who have completed 610.
-Applies the general systems theory framework to the study of the relationships between organizational characteristics and human behavior, the internal processes of organizations, and the relationships between organizations and their environment

-752 PERSONNEL SELECTION AND PERFORMANCE EVALUATION

-Prerequisites: 610 and graduate standing in psychology or permission for other students who have completed 610.
-Review of strategies employed by industrial/organizational psychologists for personnel selection, placement and promotion.
-Survey of objective and subjective criteria used in performance appraisal including test validation and training effectiveness
+- APPLIED DEVELOPMENTAL PSYCHOLOGY 738 - Prerequisites: 620 and graduate standing in psychology or permission of instructor.
+Examina-tion of methodologies, evaluation, child abuse, early intervention, day care, kibbutzim, social networks, subcultural variations, and hospice/dying. - INDUSTRIAL GERONTOLOGY 4 credits Prerequisites: 610 and 620, graduate standing in psychology or departmental permission for other students who have completed 610 and 620.
+Study of age-related issues in work involving adult and older adult workers.
+Topics include personnel selection, training, motivating and appraising older employees; health and safety; job design, vocational guidance; and retirement - ADVANCED PSYCHOLOGICAL TESTS AND MEASUREMENTS 750 4 credits Prerequisites: 610 and graduate standing in psychology or departmental permission for other students who have completed 610.
+Analysis of test construction techniques and statistical analyses of tests with a fewiew of published tests and measurements used in psychology.
+Study of psychometric theory and principles. - ORGANIZATIONAL PSYCHOLOGY 4 credits Prerequisites: 610 and graduate standing in psychology or departmental permission for other students who have completed 610.
+Applies the general systems theory framework to the study of the relationships between organizational characteristics and human behavior, the internal processes of organizations, and the relationships between organizations and their environment - 752 PERSONNEL SELECTION AND PERFORMANCE EVALUATION Prerequisites: 610 and graduate standing in psychology or permission for other students who have completed 610.
+Review of strategies employed by industrial/organizational psychologists - for personnel selection, placement and promotion.
+Survey of objective and subjective criteria used in performance appraisal including test validation and training effectiveness.
+2 credits